-As reviewed in Chapter 9, the Act requires specific disclaimers on advertisements so that voters have the information they need to make informed decisions about the information they receive, whether from a digital or other source.
+As reviewed in Chapter 9, the Act requires specific disclaimers disclosures on advertisements so that voters have the information they need to make informed decisions about the information they receive, whether from a digital or other source.
 FPPC Regulation 18421.5 requires a committee to report certain information when it pays an individual, either directly or through a third party, to create content for a digital platform unless the content provides a clear and conspicuous statement that a committee paid the author for the content.

-Schedule E or F must identify such payments using the code "WEB."
-In the description field the following must be identified: the amount of the payment, the payee, the name of the individual providing content, and the name of the website or the URL on which the communication is published in the first instance.
+Schedules E or F must identify such payments using the code "WEB."
+In the description field, the following must be identified: the amount of the payment, the payee, the name of the individual providing content, and the name of the website or the URL on which the communication is published in the first instance.
+Ex 12.9 cont'd - you did not pay for nor did you receive the flowers during the period covered by the statement.

 Ex 12.10 -On June 15, your committee received two bills for June services.
 One bill was from a printing company and the other was for office rent.
 The due date for both invoices is July 15.
 If, on June 30, the committee has not paid the two bills, the bill from the printing company is reported on Schedule F as an accrued expense on your semi-annual statement; the rent bill, however, is not.